 People without pets must be aware of the stress their use of fireworks can cause others in their neighbourhood and act considerately.
 We also encourage people to attend controlled public fireworks displays rather than using fireworks at home.

 Tips for people organising fireworks displays

 - People organising firework displays should let their neighbours know in advance.
-Put flyers in neighbour’s letter boxes.
+Put flyers in neighbour’s letter boxes and post on local social media groups.
 This will alert them to the need to make arrangements for their pets.

 - Organisers of large fireworks displays should place notices in local shop windows and inform local media.

 - Firework party organisers should concentrate on fireworks which explode close to the ground and don’t make particularly loud bangs or screeches.
 These are likely to cause less distress to animals.